Current Size: 100%

 DOWNLOAD OUR FRAUD HOTLINE POSTER

-FHFA-OIG is comprised of the Inspector General, his senior staff, and the FHFA-OIG Offices.
+FHFA-OIG is comprised of the Inspector General, the IG's senior staff, and the FHFA-OIG Offices.
 FHFA-OIG’s principal operating offices are the Office of Audits, the Office of Evaluations, and the Office of Investigations.
 Offices with organization-wide responsibilities are the Executive Office and the Office of Administration.